xgeagregori/xgeagregori/README.md

 ## 🤖 What I'm currently working on.
-When I'm not working on projects, you can find me busy with my **Msc dissertation**, where I'm evaluating the performance of LLMs to control robots using natural language prompts.
+When I'm not working on projects, you can find me busy with my **MSc dissertation**, where I'm evaluating the performance of LLMs to control robots using natural language prompts.

 ## 📖 Concepts I've learned about.